Funny Biographical Poems

-The 'people poetry' is further divided into poems about characters from the present era - 'contemporary figures' - and those dragged from the depths of antiquity - 'historical biographies'.
+The 'famous people poetry' is further divided into poems about characters from the present era - 'contemporary figures' - and those dragged from the depths of antiquity - 'historical biographies'.

 A funny poem about King Alfred, the English king remembered only for his culinary failings.